How to Improve Standing Power Throw: Quick Tips for Explosive Results

 • Week 2: Improve hip drive

-• Week 4: Increase throw distance by 3%
+• Week 4: Boost throw distance by 3%

-• Week 6: Achieve consistent form across all throws
+• Week 6: Achieve consistent form throughout all throws

 Regularly Monitoring Your Progress

-Perform three throws each time, just like in the ACFT.
+Perform three throws each time, replicating the ACFT format.

 • Date